You had surgery to remove part of one kidney or the entire kidney, the lymph nodes near it, and maybe your adrenal gland.

 To manage your pain:

-Your doctor will prescribe pain medicines for you to use at home.
+Your provider will prescribe pain medicines for you to use at home.

 If you are taking pain pills 3 or 4 times a day, try taking them at the same times each day for 3 to 4 days.
 They may work better this way.
 Be aware that the pain medicine can cause constipation.
 Try to maintain normal bowel habits.